jahuty/jahuty-php/README.md

 Jahuty::setKey('YOUR_API_KEY');
 ```

-With the API key set, you can use the `get()` method to retrieve a snippet:
+With the API key set, you can use the `render()` method to retrieve a snippet:

 ```php
 use Jahuty\Jahuty\Snippet;